If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 Bank of America Customized Cash Rewards Card: Best for meal kit subscriptions

 Depending on the kind of consumer you are, this card could really come in handy.
 Let’s say you mainly subscribe to Hello Fresh and aren’t a big fan of food delivery.
-You can apply for this card and charge only your meal kit subscription, which likely qualifies as online shopping, on it.
+You can apply for this card and charge only your meal kit subscription, which likely qualifies as online shopping.
 It’s good to get a card with no annual fee so you don’t feel the need to maximize it in other ways.

 - $200 online cash rewards if you spend $1,000 in first 90 days